-The Center of Persecuted Arts takes care of a collection of literature and a collection of art.
+The Center for Persecuted Arts takes care of a collection of literature and a collection of art.
 Certain components of these collections are on permanent display in the Museum.
 The primary focus of both collections include works that were forbidden during the time of National Socialism and the GDR.
-We have given the unknown artists of that period a home in the Center of Persecuted Arts.
+We have given the unknown artists of that period a home in the Center for Persecuted Arts.
+[More]